 Submit your official GRE score

 All applicants must complete the Graduate Review Examination (GRE) within five years of the anticipated date of enrollment and report their score to our program through PTCAS.
 The Wingate University physical therapy program GRE code is 0747.
+As a result of COVID-19, we will accept the GRE at home option and the traditional option.

 Two letters of recommendation